masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### transcoder

-the configuration for the transcoder
+The configuration for the transcoder

 **Type:** Object